 Since 1983, the company has cultivated an agent-centric, technology-driven and education-based culture that rewards agents as stakeholders.

-SoftServe’s partner, Google Cloud, needed to articulate clear and compelling success criteria to justify a cloud migration for the client.
-The client’s head of product and head of development were skeptical about leaving their AWS cloud platform they had built around for years to move to a GCP platform where their developers and engineers had little familiarity.
+SoftServe’s partner, Google Cloud, needed to articulate clear and compelling success criteria to justify a cloud migration for Keller Williams.
+Keller Williams’ head of product and head of development were hesitant about leaving their AWS cloud platform they had built around for years to move to a GCP platform where their developers and engineers were less familiar.

-This real estate company has been a Google customer, but only on G-Suite for their 175,000+ agents.
-After early discussions, there was understanding from SoftServe that Google needed support in convincing the client that a move to GCP would be transformative for their business.
-SoftServe was tasked to determine an approach that would allow the client’s product and development leaders to envision their future on GCP.
+Keller Williams has been a Google Cloud customer, but only on G-Suite for their 175,000+ agents.
+After early discussions, SoftServe understood that Google Cloud needed support in proving that a move to GCP would be transformative for Keller Williams’ business.
+SoftServe was tasked to determine an approach that would allow the Keller Williams’ product and development leaders to envision their future on GCP.

 A six week engagement was conducted comprising:

 A one week onsite agenda preparation and one week on-site series of stakeholder interviews, reviews, and choosing a PoC option and its scope definition.

 Workshop goals included finding and scoping specific use cases whereby Keller Williams could see the following benefits:

 - Cost savings through leveraging GCP infrastructure and services

 - Strategic vision and feasibility scope for moving all production payload to GCP